dany-fedorov/caught-object-report-json/README.md

 - `Error` object can have nested errors, see [`AggregateError`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AggregateError) and [`cause` property](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/cause#specifications).
   This can be a custom property of course like `rootCauses`.
-This means that occasionally an error you catch is a deeply nested tree.
+This means that occasionally an error you catch can be a deeply nested tree.
 - Even worse, in JavaScript, you can apply `throw` statement to any object, not just to `Error` instances.
 For example `throw Infinity` is valid JS code.
 - TypeScript does not attempt to make throwing errors type-safe.
 Every time you catch, the best you can say about caught